ansys/pyacp/README.rst

         poetry install --with dev,test

-   This step installs pyACP in an editable mode (no build step is needed, no re-install when changing the code).
+   This step installs PyACP in an editable mode (no build step is needed, no re-install when changing the code).

 4. Activate your development virtual environment with: